The electric Mercedes C-Class

 Article by Tobias Selerit

-The shift to electrification is starting to blur traditional class boundaries—and the upcoming Mercedes-Benz C 400 electric might be one of the clearest examples yet.
-Based on early technical details, this is no mere evolution of the C-Class formula.
-At nearly 4.9 meters in length, the electric Mercedes C-class stretches well beyond what we’ve historically associated with the segment.
-The wheelbase alone grows by 97 mm compared to its predecessor.
-Visually and proportionally, it appears to channel the flagship Mercedes S-Class.
+The shift to electrification blurs traditional class boundaries—and the Mercedes-Benz C 400 electric might be one of the clearest examples.
+This is no mere evolution of the C-Class formula.
+At over 190″ / nearly 4.9 m in length, the electric Mercedes C-Class stretches beyond what we’ve historically associated with the segment.
+The wheelbase alone has grown by 3.8″ / 9.7 cm.
+Visually and proportionally, the electric C-Class appears to channel the flagship Mercedes S-Class.

 Rear-axle steering further reinforces that dual character.
-It’s a feature once reserved for high-end models, now trickling down to give this electric C-Class both improved agility in tight urban settings and greater stability at speed.
+It’s a feature once reserved for high-end models, now trickling down to give the C-Class both improved agility in tight urban settings and greater stability at speed.

 But what stands out isn’t just raw power—it’s how it’s deployed.
-The drivetrain uses a two-speed transmission: a short 11:1 first gear for strong initial acceleration, followed by a longer 5:1 second gear optimized for motorway efficiency.
-It’s a rare and technically intriguing solution in the EV world, where single-speed setups dominate.
-Porsche Taycan was the first electric car that had 2-speed transmission.
+In addition to the 4-wheel-drive, the drivetrain uses a 2-speed transmission: a short 11:1 first gear for strong acceleration and a longer 5:1 second gear for efficiency at high speeds.
+Porsche Taycan was the first electric car that had a 2-speed transmission.

-The C 400 has a very fast charging capability with peak charging power reaching 330 kW.
-That is more than on benchmark Porsche Taycan.
+The peak charging power of the C 400 reaches 330 kW.
+That is even a bit more than on Porsche Taycan.

 Mercedes-Benz has clearly invested heavily in refinement.
 Extensive sound insulation, combined with elastomer-mounted suspension components, aims to decouple road imperfections and reduce noise intrusion.
 The result is a cabin experience that edges close to luxury-class.

-Inside, the technological centerpiece is the optional 99 cm-wide Mercedes-Benz Hyperscreen, spanning the dashboard in a seamless glass surface.
-It transforms the cockpit into a fully digital environment, blending infotainment, instrumentation, and passenger interaction.
+Inside, the technological centerpiece is the optional 39″ / 99 cm wide screen, spanning the dashboard in a seamless glass surface.
+It transforms the cockpit into a fully digital environment, blending instrumentation, infotainment, and passenger interaction.

 Taken as a whole, the electric C 400 doesn’t simply electrify an existing Mercedes template—it repositions the model.
 With its increased size, advanced drivetrain, and luxury-oriented features, it steps into territory once clearly reserved for higher segments.